 The campaign comprises a mix of targeted operational and educational activities to remove unwanted knives off the streets of Sussex, and to reassure and educate young people on the dangers of carrying knives.

 We educate young people from an early age about the dangers and consequences of carrying a knife with the aim of preventing young people getting involved in knife crime.

 Our neighbourhood youth officers are working to reach young people at the earliest stages to challenge myths on carrying knives.

 This is through a range of activities such as school lessons and assemblies, knife arch deployments and use of an engagement van across the county to reassure communities and provide advice.

 Sussex is a safe place to live, and we take any reports of knife crime seriously in Sussex so it continues to be.

-Find further support and guidance on our knife crime advice pages.
+Find further guidance on our knife crime prevention pages.